-The six main principal translation theories: sociological, communicational, hermeneutic, linguistic, literary and semiotic.
+The six main translation theories are: sociological, communicational, hermeneutic, linguistic, literary and semiotic.

 1. The sociolinguistic approach

-According to the sociolinguistic approach to translation, the social context defines what is and is not translatable and what is or is not acceptable through selection, filtering and even censorship.
-According to this perspective, a translator is inevitably the product of his or her society: our own sociocultural background is present in everything we translate.
-This approach is associated with the School of Tel Aviv and figures such as Annie Brisset, Even Zohar and Guideon Toury.
+According to the sociolinguistic approach to translation, the social context defines what is and what is not translatable and what is or what is not acceptable through selection, filtering and even censorship.
+According to this perspective, a translator is necessarily the product of his or her society: our own sociocultural background is present in everything we translate.
+This approach was developed by the School of Tel Aviv and by linguists and professors such as Annie Brisset, Even Zohar, and Guideon Toury.

 2. The communicative approach

-This perspective is referred to as interpretive.
-Researchers like D. Seleskovitch and M. Lederer developed what they called the “theory of sense,” mainly based on the experience of conference interpreting.
+This theory is referred to as interpretive.
+Scholars Danica Seleskovitch and Marianne Lederer developed what they called the “theory of sense,” based chiefly on the experience of conference interpreting.
 According to this perspective, meaning must be translated, not language.
 Language is nothing more than a vehicle for the message and can even be an obstacle to understanding.
 This explains why it is always better to deverbalize (instead of transcoding) when we translate.

 3. The hermeneutic approach